CloudReactor/aws-ecs-cloudreactor-deployer/README.md

 After deployment finishes, you should see these Tasks in the CloudReactor Dashboard and can execute and schedule them in the Dashboard.

+You can also try getting the GitHub Action to work, as this project is configured to deploy the sample tasks on commit of the main branch.
+See `.github/workflows/test_deploy.yml`.
+You'll have create your own `deploy_config/vars/staging.yml` and optionally encrypt it with Ansible Vault.

-The Tasks are implemented as simple bash scripts.
+The sample Tasks are implemented as simple bash scripts so no dependencies are required.